saeedkhaki92/Sentiment-Analysis-of-Tweets/README.md

 ## Instructions

-You can train the model from scrath using the Google Colab notebooks named `Neural-text-Generation.ipynb` and ``.
+You can train the model from scrath using the Google Colab notebooks.
+Please use `Sentiment-Analysis_trax.ipynb` for Trax version and `Sentiment-Analysis_tensorflow.ipynb` version.

 ## Results